-Despite the program having 5 days of training each week (6 if you count the mixed modal workouts), most of our athletes will only train 3 to 4 days per week.
+Despite all our aerobic programs having at least 5 days of training each week (6 if you count the mixed modal workouts), most of our athletes will only train 3 to 4 days per week.
 It is totally up to you how often you want to train, but we suggest including at least 3 training sessions per week from the aerobic programs in order to see significant benefits.

 When should I take my days off?

 If you decide to train 5 days per week, we suggest you either take Thursday and Sunday off each week or train 5 days in a row, taking Saturday and Sunday to rest and recover.
 You can adjust however you’d like.
 If you are going to adjust, be mindful that performing 4-5 days in a row will affect your performance a lot more than taking an off day every 3-2 days.
 We advise you to be thoughtful about how you feel and be honest about if you are doing too much, too many days in a row.
 If you need an extra rest day, please take it.

 How often can this program be repeated?

 Because it is based on an individual estimated perceived effort, which will change as your conditioning improves, this program can be repeated as many times as you wish.

 To improve the accuracy of measuring the intensity of your workouts, in addition to using our effort scale, consider getting a heart rate monitor to keep track of how quickly your heart beats in relation to your level of physical intensity.
 Below is a link to our recommended HR monitor & chest strap that will hold up during aerobic specific and mixed modal training.

 Polar Heart Rate Sensor Chest Strap:

 Note: You do not need to get a monitor, as Polar has a free downloadable app for smartphones that works great with their chest straps.

 Can I do strength training while doing this program?